csci1710/forge-documentation/forge-docs-book/src/sterling/d3fx_apr23.md

     label: 'Hello'
 })
 ```
-For ease of use, we've written out each of these props objects in terms of an `interface` object, like the following:
+For ease of use, we've written out a template for each of these props objects in terms of an `interface`, like the following:
 ```
 interface Coords {
     x: number,